 New Brain Surgery Technique Compared to Having “Lights Turned On” Successfully Used at Canadian Hospital

-Traditional approach to brain cancer surgery often comes with the challenge of clearly telling cancerous cells from noncancerous ones.
-A new method that looks to make the process easier for surgeons has been successfully used at a hospital in Canada.
+The traditional approach to brain cancer surgery often comes with the challenge of clearly telling cancerous cells from noncancerous ones.
+A new method that tends to make the process easier for surgeons has been successfully used at a hospital in Canada.

 The new technique is called fluorescence-guided surgery.
-It makes malignant cells more visible in the brain of patients, improving the efficiency of surgeons at removing their tumors.
+It makes malignant cells more visible in the brain, improving the efficiency of surgeons when removing the tumors.

 The patient was given a drink containing aminolevulinic acid (5-ALA) some hours prior to the start of the procedure.
 This drug builds up in the cancerous cells making them more visible.